LaranIkal/scalascriptingsamples/README.md

-# Welcome Scala Scripting Samples.
+# Welcome To Scala Scripting Samples.

 Let's try to keep this site the simplest possible and directly to the point.